solliancenet/azure-machine-learning-quickstarts/aml-python-sdk/quickstart-1.3/visual-studio-code/README.md

 ## Setting up your environment

 If you have not cloned this repository onto your local computer, do so now.
 Follow instructions in `quickstart-1.0` to properly setup your environment.
-The notebook for this quickstart is located in folder: `starter-artifacts->python-notebooks->03-aml-automl`.
+The python file for this quickstart is located in folder: `starter-artifacts->visual-studio-code->03-aml-automl`.

 ### Open the starting Python file
 1. To run this quickstart, start Visual Studio Code and open the starting python file: `automl-with-AML.py`.